Chapter 13 : Facts or Rumors

 “Everyone knows that,” Fred stated impatiently.

 Remus chuckled, “Of course.
-But there is one other needed in the Founding of a school – a Guardian.”
+However there is another who takes part in the Founding of a school – a Guardian.”

 Everyone frowned at his explanation.
 “How do you know this?”
 Bill asked.

 “I was rather interested in the beginnings of Hogwarts,” Remus explained, “and with my condition, it was easy to do research.”
 He noted the wry looks as they considered his answers.
-“The Guardian becomes one with the school and guards it for the rest of time.
-But the Hogwarts Guardian is not one person.”
+“As I understand it, each generation has its own Guardian.”

 “But that would mean that…” Hermione trailed off.